 Besides, if playing it safe is the best bet to accomplishing what we’re passionate about and destined to do, then it stands to reason every door would swing open wide as we approached it, every opportunity would embrace us, the gods would happily smile on us, nodding their approval, and there would be one simple, exact path to follow when you’re setting out to establish yourself in this business.
 Unfortunately, history proves otherwise.
 Even those who dutifully conform to what they think or are told is required of them as talent are met with adversity.

 In fact, every major accomplishment from the creation of the light bulb to the iPad has come about only after meeting and overcoming terrific obstacles.
-How we weather those obstacles that ultimately determines whether our goals will ever come to fruition.
+It’s how we weather those obstacles that ultimately determines whether our goals will ever come to fruition.

 So, it’s safe to assume success requires dedication far beyond what anyone might first imagine.
-It takes a whole lot of tenacity to make anything come about let alone your career as a working talent.
-Your career won’t exist without you continually creating it.
+It takes a whole lot of tenacity to make anything come about, such as your career as a working talent.
+Your career won’t exist without you continually creating it and, yes, often against rather sizable odds.
 We’re here simply to help you navigate better and help get you from point A to point B faster, easier, quicker, and smarter.
-(Thus the name Actors’ Sound Advice.)

 The next time you hear someone say, “Maybe it just wasn’t meant to be,” consider this: Maybe it was, but the Universe demanded that much more of you to make it happen because you’re actually made of greater stuff.
 And the challenge you’re currently facing could very well be your cue to rise to the occasion beyond what you might have ever anticipated from the onset.
 Your mettle will be tested.
 That you can count on.
 After all, no one ever received an Academy Award, saying, “This was so easy!
 Wonder why everyone doesn’t have one!
 Piece of cake.”